BIGJRA/BIGJRA.github.io/rejuv.md

 ## A Few More Quests

-There’s just a few more things we can do before leaving on the train.
-Up on the Valor Cliffside, if you donate to a guy 10 Rock types, you’ll get a *Protector,* which you can use to evolve Rhydon.
+There's just a few more things we can do before leaving on the train.
+Up on the Valor Cliffside, if you donate to a guy 10 Rock types, you'll get a *Protector,* which you can use to evolve Rhydon.
 Again, I recommend breeding to get progress on the egg hatching achievement.